lvgl/lvgl/docs/details/base-widget/obj.rst

    lv_obj_t * lv_<widget>_create(lv_obj_t * parent, <other parameters if any>);

-Typically, the create functions only have a *parent* parameter telling them on which object to create the new widget.
+Typically, the create functions only have a ``parent`` parameter telling them on which Widget to create the new Widget.

-The return value is a pointer to the created object with :cpp:type:`lv_obj_t` ``*`` type.
+The return value is a pointer to the created Widget with :cpp:type:`lv_obj_t` ``*`` type.

-There is a common **delete** function for all object types.
-It deletes the object and all of its children.
+There is a common **delete** function for all Widget types.
+It deletes the Widget and all of its children.

 .. code-block:: c

-   void lv_obj_delete(lv_obj_t * obj);
+   void lv_obj_delete(lv_obj_t * widget);

-:cpp:func:`lv_obj_delete` will delete the object immediately.
-If for any reason you can't delete the object immediately you can use :cpp:expr:`lv_obj_delete_async(obj)` which will perform the deletion on the next call of :cpp:func:`lv_timer_handler`.
-This is useful e.g. if you want to delete the parent of an object in the child's :cpp:enumerator:`LV_EVENT_DELETE` handler.
+:cpp:func:`lv_obj_delete` will delete the Widget immediately.
+If for any reason you can't delete the Widget immediately you can use :cpp:expr:`lv_obj_delete_async(widget)` which will perform the deletion on the next call of :cpp:func:`lv_timer_handler`.
+This is useful e.g. if you want to delete the parent of a Widget in the child's :cpp:enumerator:`LV_EVENT_DELETE` handler.

-You can remove all the children of an object (but not the object itself) using :cpp:expr:`lv_obj_clean(obj)`.
+You can remove all the children of a Widget (but not the Widget itself) using :cpp:expr:`lv_obj_clean(widget)`.

-You can use :cpp:expr:`lv_obj_delete_delayed(obj, 1000)` to delete an object after some time.
+You can use :cpp:expr:`lv_obj_delete_delayed(widget, 1000)` to delete a Widget after some time.
 The delay is expressed in milliseconds.

-Sometimes you're not sure whether an object was deleted and you need some way to check if it's still "alive".
-Anytime before the object is deleted, you can use cpp:expr:`lv_obj_null_on_delete(&obj)` to cause your object pointer to be set to ``NULL`` when the object is deleted.
+Sometimes you're not sure whether a Widget was deleted and you need some way to check if it's still "alive".
+Anytime before the Widget is deleted, you can use cpp:expr:`lv_obj_null_on_delete(&widget)` to cause your Widget pointer to be set to ``NULL`` when the Widget is deleted.

-Make sure the pointer variable itself stays valid until the object is deleted.
+Make sure the pointer variable itself stays valid until the Widget is deleted.
 Here is an example:

 .. code:: c